Linaro/lava/doc/installing_on_debian.rst

          release freeze.
 .. [#f2] `stretch` is the name of the next Debian release after Jessie,
          which is supported automatically via uploads to sid (unstable).
 .. [#f3] Jessie was released on April 25th, 2015.
-Uupdates to LAVA packages
+Updates to LAVA packages
          for jessie will be made using `jessie-backports`_.
 .. [#f4] Ubuntu vivid vervet 15.04 is due for release in April 2015.
 LAVA
          packages automatically migrate from Debian into the current